 Structure Preparation.
 We used the PDB structure 1E9Z as the starting point.
-13 The PDB contains 1/12 of the total

-RMSD for Total H. pylori Urease and Representative Flaps from MD Run structure; therefore, PyMOL28 was used in order to reflect the structure 11 times, thereby generating the entire dodecameric HP urease structure.
-The online protonation server H++ was used to obtain the correct protonation states of the amino acids throughout the structure at a pH of 7.5.
-29-32 The dodecamer was split into 12 PDB files with each renumbered from one, keeping the canonical numbering from the PDB.
+The PDB contains 1/12 of the total structure; therefore, PyMOL was used in order to reflect the structure 11 times, thereby generating the entire dodecameric HP urease structure.
+The online protonation server H++ was used to obtain the correct protonation states of the amino acids throughout the structure at a pH of 7.5.29-32 The dodecamer was split into 12 PDB files with each renumbered from one, keeping the canonical numbering from the PDB.
 Each PDB was protonated in the absence of Ni2+ ions and the carboxylate of the carbamylated lysine residue (LYS/KCB457).
-Following pronation using standard pK_a values, the carboxylate was added, the Ni2+ ions were reintroduced and the protonation states of histidine residues bound to the Ni2+ were corrected.
+Following pronation using standard $pK_a$ values, the carboxylate was added, the Ni2+ ions were reintroduced and the protonation states of histidine residues bound to the Ni2+ were corrected.
 Finally, the 12 individual PDBs files were renumbered and concatenated into a PDB file representing the entire dodecamer.
 We took extra care with the nickel coordination site, which is located at the bottom of each of the 12 active sites.
-A bonded model was created with the aid of the tLeap facility of AmberTools version 1.533 where bonds involving Ni2+ ions were defined; subsequently, hydrogen atoms and water molecules were added to the entire structure.
+A bonded model was created with the aid of the tLeap facility of AmberTools version $1.5^{33}$ where bonds involving Ni2+ ions were defined; subsequently, hydrogen atoms and water molecules were added to the entire structure.
 The prepared model was neutralized with the addition of 44 Na+ ions placed by tLeap and solvated with a periodically replicated octahedral water box using tLeap using the TIP3P triangulated water model.
 A total of 53,048 water molecules were used to hydrate the structure.
-The metal parameters developed by Roberts et al. with the MTK++/MCPB utility of AmberTools for K. aerogenes urease27 were modified by utilizing previously developed Lennard-Jones parameters34 (R and ε) for Zn2+ as parameters for the Ni2+ radii.
+The metal parameters developed by Roberts et al. with the MTK++/MCPB utility of AmberTools for K. aerogenes urease were modified by utilizing previously developed Lennard-Jones parameters (R\ and $\varepsilon$ ) for Zn2+ as parameters for the Ni2+ radii.